syseleven/grav-docs-syseleven-stack/pages/02.Documentation/04.local-storage/docs.en.md

 Local SSD storage instances cannot be (live) migrated, we need to regularly reboot our compute nodes for maintenance and this **inevitably affects all virtual machines with local storage** hosted on them.

-### When is the local storage node maintenance window?
+### When is the local SSD storage node maintenance window?

 To keep the impact predictable, we hereby announce a regular maintenance window:

 >Every week in the night from wednesday, 11pm (23h) to thursday, 4am,

 we will restart about 25% of our local ssd storage compute nodes.
-Statistically, every instance **will be shut down once a month**.
+Statistically, every instance

+> will be shut down once a month.

 ### How is maintenance carried out for local SSD storage nodes?